fiker31/Deep-tought-website/README.md

-# Ke_Kise_bank
+# Deep Tought Website
-Building a responsive bank website using React, Vite and tailwind css
+Building a website using React, Vite and tailwind css